-- 4. Consideration of issues that may lead to major workplace change will be discussed with employees likely to be directly affected as soon as practicable after a decision has been made to proceed with a change process and prior to a final decision being taken. - 5.
+- 4. Consideration of issues that may lead to major workplace change will be discussed with employee(s) likely to be directly affected as soon as practicable after a decision has been made to proceed with a change process and prior to a final decision being made. - 5.
 CPSU members are entitled to seek the advice or assistance of the CPSU at any time.
 Employees may alternatively nominate a representative in writing. - 6.
-Where the company seeks to implement a major change process which: - (a) Relocates positions from the headquarters of the Company,

-- (b) Eliminates existing position(s), or diminution of job opportunities, - (c) Changes hours of operation, regular rostered hours, and/or span of ordinary work hours, - (d) Introduces significant technological change, - (e) Involves outsourcing an existing operation, - (f) Significantly changes work practices, - (g) Significantly varies the workload of any employee(s), - (h) Significantly changes the skills required of employees and/or requires significant retraining of employees the Company will prepare a report ("the Report") for submission to directly affected employees, the Joint Consultative Committee and the CPSU for consideration.
+Where the company seeks to implement a major change process which: - (a) Terminates the employment of employee(s); or - (b) Relocates position(s) from the headquarters of the Company; or - (c) Eliminates existing position(s), or diminution of job opportunities (including opportunities for promotion or tenure); or - (d) Alters hours of work; or - (e) Changes to the regular roster or ordinary hours of work; or - (f) Introduces significant technological change; or - (g) Involves outsourcing an existing operation; or - (h) Significantly changes work practices; or - (i) Significantly varies the workload of any employee(s); or - (j) Significantly changes the composition, operation or size of the Company's workforce or to the skills required of employee(s) and/or requires retraining of employee(s); or - (k) Restructures jobs the Company will prepare a report ("the Report") for submission to directly affected employee(s), the Joint Consultative Committee and the CPSU for consideration.

-Directly affected employees will be informed in the first instance by their direct manager or the Human Resources Manager that a formal process of consultation will follow submission of the Report and that there will be subsequent opportunity for formal feedback in accordance with sub-clauses 7-11 below.
+Directly affected employee(s) will be informed in the first instance by their direct manager or the HR Manager that a formal process of consultation will follow submission of the Report and that there will be subsequent opportunity for formal feedback in accordance with sub-clauses 7-11 below.

-7. The Report shall address:

-- the extent and nature of the change; - the background and reasons for the change; - the proposed timeframe for consultation and for implementation of the change; and - any other relevant issues including any workload implications, details of consultation, policy/planning implications, staffing implications (including EEO implications), and financial impact.
+- 7. The Report shall address: - the extent and nature of the change; - the background and reason(s) for the change; - the proposed timeframe for consultation and for implementation of the change; and - any other relevant issues including any workload implications, details of consultation, policy/planning implications, staffing implications (including EEO implications), and financial impact.